SumianVoice/TransVoice-Wiki/wiki/pages/other-resources/questionable-exercises.md

 - often used to raise the larynx
 - risks extreme constriction of muscles not associated with phonation including [FVF](/wiki/pages/clarity/FVF)
 - strain, loss of vocal control, loss of [closure](/wiki/pages/clarity/breathiness), pain can result
-- recommended by some very old resources and occasionally SLPs
+- was recommended by some very old resources and occasionally SLPs

 **To avoid risks**:
-- don't do it at all
+- don't do it at all, ever
 - swallowing is fine, holding is not.
 Learning _what_ a larynx _is_ with swallowing is fine, but it is absolutely paramount that you don't hold it and _do not base your understanding of how the larynx can be moved_ on the sensations being felt or muscles used when swallowing.

 ### Glottal stop slide _or any slide toward full [closure](/wiki/pages/clarity/breathiness)_